 Ctrl+Alt+t in the browser interface.

-switch2wl The system may require a manual reboot, after this Wi-Fi networks should start to appear.
+switch2wl and type the required password (chronos) the system may require a manual reboot, after this Wi-Fi networks should start to appear.

 If you still cannot access Wi-Fi, please tell us your computer Wi-Fi chipset and we will try to fit in the future release of the chip.